drbulu/drbulu.github.io/_posts/2017-04-08-factorial_methods_part2_concepts.md

 ### 2) Contributions:

 This section attempts to deal specifically with components that relate one aspect of the <b><i>Analysis</i></b> to another.
 Therefore, in this section the terms importance, contribution, influence and impact are seen as conceptually interchangeable.
+Importantly, these contributions relate substantially to the interpretation of an <b><i>Analysis</i></b>.

 #### a. variable contribution (loadings<span class="superscript">2</span>)